-Due to the global pandemic, many families are spending a lot more time at home than ever before.
-What hasn’t changed is the priority of summer safety for kids.
+With the kids out of school, your family may be spending more time at home this summer and that means you’ll need to prioritize summer safety for kids.
 According to the Centers for Disease Control and Prevention, unintentional injuries are the leading cause of death in children ages 19 and younger.

-Backyard pools are trending this year as many beaches and public pools are still closed this summer.
+Backyard pools have been trending since pools and beaches closed a few summers ago due to the pandemic. .
 Regardless on the type of pool you have, water safety is essential to prevent drowning, the second-leading cause of unintentional injuries for kids ages 1-14, according to the CDC.

 Parents should actively supervise their kids in the pool (even if they might know how to swim).
 Other things to consider is learning CPR and ensuring your pool is covered to prevent a child from slipping in.